Oslandia/geo3dfeatures/docs/pipeline.md

 The feature extraction process is multi-threaded, and point features are written onto file system by chunks.
 One may control the writing chunk size with the `--chunksize` argument.

+Finally the `-m/--nb-process` argument allows to control the amount of threads exploited for the feature computation (default to 2). ***/!\ Warning /!\*** This can be an intensive process, it is recommended not to use all the computer threads; at the opposite, considering several threads may save a lot of time.

 The output features are stored in a HDF5 file such as `data/output/geocliff-100000/features/features.h5`.
 The computed features can be